Who to Contact

 What expertise does our school and our staff have in relation to SEND?

-The Headteacher and Assistant SENDCO are trained in leading the Team Around the Child meetings as part of the graduated pathway for children with special educational needs.
+The Headteacher and Assistant SENDCO are trained in leading the Team Around the Child meetings as part of the graduated pathway for children with special educational needs, as well as Designated Lead Multi-Agency Safeguarding training.